AI Wine Sommelier

 Key Decision 2

-I designed choice-based interactions to ensure accuracy and delivery timeline
+I designed choice-first interactions to ensure accuracy and delivery timeline

 To guarantee accuracy and meet the 4-month deadline, I designed structured choice flows instead of free-form input.
 Guided selections ensured reliable recommendations without model training, while reducing decision anxiety for wine beginners.